 They say stress is a real killer, and yes, it can be.
 There’s probably nothing worse than having an anxious mind when you’re trying to sleep.
 To make things worse, the depriving effect of stress on your sleep can cause you to be more stressed than you already are.

 Luckily, there are a lot of ways that can help you alleviate, if not totally fix, sleep deprivation caused by stress.
 One of the most suggested tips is to read a book right before bedtime.
+You can use CBD to help you with sleep, as using CBD oil from somewhere like CannaTrading has a relaxing effect on the body.
+If you are interested in looking into CBD and all its uses it helps to do some research around the subject if you aren’t too sure about it.

 Some doctors also recommend writing down what you’ve done for the day.
 It will help you put out whatever you have in mind into paper, so you can successfully put your thoughts aside when you try to sleep.